 3. Reach out to people.

 There is nothing that will make it or break it for you more than having people to lean on.
 Offer to help a classmate study.
 Who knows, you might just become friends.
-Branch out to a new group of people through a class or club you’re in.
+Branch out to a new group of acquaintances through a class or club you’re in.
 Find people you relate to, and grow from there.
 Above all, don’t be afraid to seek the advice of a college counselor.

 4. Stay away from people who are emotionally draining.

 In college, you can find your best friends.
 Unfortunately, you will also run into people who are bad influences.
 Don’t waste your time on these people!
-Your happiness is what’s most important.
+Your happiness is important.
 If people put that at risk, don’t feel guilty about making changes in your friendships.
 Just like you shouldn’t feel intimidated by the “party scene.”
 College isn’t all partying and going out with friends.
 So if you’re not a party person, don’t force yourself to be.
 Pretending to be someone you’re not is exhausting.
 Standing up for yourself is the best way to earn the respect of others.

 5. Join a club.

 Joining a club is a great way to step out of your comfort zone, meet new people, and feel connected.
 Can’t find a club that you like?
 Guess what!
-Colleges let you make clubs.
+Colleges let you start clubs.
 Form a club about something you’re passionate about!
 Being a leader or officer in a club on campus can provide you with a great sense of responsibility and appreciation.
 When people look up to you, you begin to look up to yourself as well.

 6. Embrace your school spirit!